 Metung Hot Springs, Metung

-Once open the Metung Hot Springs in Victoria will include glorious glamping experiences that will give you amazing access to the hot springs and a level of relaxation not known in the Gippsland area.
+The Metung Hot Springs on the Gippsland Lakes in Victoria includes glorious glamping experiences that give you amazing access to the hot springs and a level of relaxation not known in the Gippsland area.

 Explore Gippsland: Find all the very best things to do in Lakes Entrance